Resources for Regions

 - Download the Resources for Regions frequently asked questions (FAQs) (PDF, 180 KB)

-The 2017-18 round of Resources for Regions is open to all regional local government areas that can demonstrate that they are mining affected to a significant degree.
+The NSW Government received 69 applications to support projects in regional local government areas that are mining affected to a significant degree.

-The Resources for Regions program is open to projects that promote the development of economic and social infrastructure.
+The Resources for Regions program is for projects that promote the development of economic and social infrastructure.

 Economic infrastructure includes roads, rail, facilities that improve the movement of freight, airports, and local water and sewerage projects.